Music: We're Only in It for the Money

 - Take That, Audience!: The listener himself is attacked in "The Idiot Bastard Son"

-- Unintentional Period Piece: The album criticizes the hippie movement and The Beatles and therefore is both very dated and a document of its time at the same time.
+- Time Marches On: The album criticizes the hippie movement and The Beatles and therefore is both very dated and a document of its time at the same time.

 - Wholesome Crossdresser: Zappa and his Mothers are all dressed in female dresses on the cover.
 Fridge Brilliance in the sense that the band's name is "The Mothers".